 Side of the Altar and at the Entrance of the Temple.

-The height of the eastern wall of Jerusalem is today higher than it was in the time that Jesus lived.
-All those gathered on Golgotha were only 300 meters from the temple curtain and would have had a perfect view as it ripped.
-According to the Gospels, there were many eye witnesses seeing the veil of the temple rip at the very moment when Jesus died.
+By lowering the wall which today exists, all those gathered on Golgotha would have only been 300 meters from the temple curtain and would have had a perfect view as it ripped, testifying that at the moment Jesus died the curtain ripped.

 Because of the location of the Holy Sepulchre Church, on the western side of of the temple, nobody from there could possibly have seen the temple curtain rip.
 In fact they would not have even seen the front of the temple, for the temple has always faced east.

 This has led to a misunderstanding of which temple curtain ripped.
 Many have believed that it was the inner sanctuary curtain that ripped at the moment Jesus died, and no one gathered on Golgotha saw this, but rather it was reported later by someone who may have been in the temple as the inner curtain riped.